BlencoweLab/Int-CHyMErA/README.md

 ### Output files
 **Folder _edgeR_**
 **edgeR_dispersionEstimation.pdf**
 Plots of common, trended and tag-wise dispersion from edgeR.

 **edgeR_[cell].tab.gz**
 edgeR output including RPM, log2FC and FDR for every hgRNA.

-**Folder _dropout_**
+**Folders _dropout_ and _increase_**
 Results from scoring deletions causing decreased fitness
 **[cell].geneDropout.Cas9exonic_[time point].csv**
 Average log2FC per gene of coding exon-targeting Cas9 guides.
 Used to segment genes into fitness and non-fitness genes.

 **ScreenPerformance_[cell].exonDel.pdf**
 Left, percentage of deletions of exons within fitness genes or non-fitness genes that cause dropout (y-axis), out of those scored as hits at a given threshold of the fraction of overlapping hgRNAs with a phenotype (x-axis).
 Dashed line indicates threshold with best separation, which is then applied to scoring intronic deletions.
 Right, same but for intronic-intergenic hgRNAs.
 Note that due to the settings in this analysis, none of these controls were allowed to have a fitness effect.
 Additional criteria are stated in the figure.

 **ScreenPerformance_[cell].intronDel.pdf**
 Same as above, but for intronic deletions.
 Dashed line indicates threshold derived from exon deletions and applied to intronic deletions.